balakhonoff/ai42z/README.md

-# ai42z - The First Self-Learning Framework for Autonomous AI Agents
+# ai42z - A Framework for Building Self-Learning Autonomous AI Agents

-**ai42z** is a groundbreaking framework that enables Large Language Models (LLMs) to function as truly autonomous, self-learning AI agents.
-Unlike traditional frameworks that simply execute predefined actions, ai42z agents continuously learn from their experiences, building and refining their knowledge base over time.
+**ai42z** is a groundbreaking framework for building autonomous AI agents that can learn from their experiences.
+Unlike traditional frameworks where agents simply execute predefined actions, agents built with ai42z continuously learn from their interactions, building and refining their knowledge base over time.
+The framework provides built-in mechanisms for knowledge accumulation, insight extraction, and adaptive decision-making that you can leverage in your autonomous agents.

 ## What Makes ai42z Different?